LeonardosGitHub/agility18_iControl_LX_Lab/docs/_build/html/_sources/class1/module4/lab2.rst.txt

 Right now, our iControl LX extension provides a default message that is set at the beginning of our code.
 If this "content" is owned by someone else, it may be inefficient to have it directly in the code.
-Let's see how we could leverage a HTTP request to retrieve our default message.
+Let's see how we could leverage an HTTP request to retrieve our default message.

 For this task, we will do 3 things:

 * Add the ``http`` module to our extension
 * Add a new prototype ``onStart`` to our code
-* Perform a HTTP request to GitHub to retrieve our default message
+* Perform an HTTP request to GitHub to retrieve our default message

 Perform the following tasks to complete this task: